seng438-winter-2023/seng438-a4-JinsuKwak/seng438-a4-team_number.md

 # Explain the use of assertions and checkpoints

+In Selenium, the assertions are checkpoints that are used to make sure that the SUT is working as intended.
+For example, you can assert whether the link on a web page is correct or not.
+When running a test case, if the condition of the assertion is not met, the test will immediately fail.

-# how did you test each functionaity with different test data
+# How did you test each functionaity with different test data

 # Discuss advantages and disadvantages of Selenium vs. Sikulix